VBAC: Know the pros and cons

 - Have you had previous vaginal deliveries?
 A vaginal delivery at least once before or after your prior C-section increases the probability of a successful VBAC.

 - How many C-sections have you had?
-Some health care providers won't offer VBAC if you have had more than two prior C-sections.
+Many health care providers won't offer VBAC if you've had more than two prior C-sections.

-- When was your last C-section?
-The risk of uterine rupture is higher if you attempt VBAC less than 18 months after having a C-section.
+- When did you last give birth?
+The risk of uterine rupture is higher if you attempt VBAC less than 18 months after your previous delivery.

 - Do you have any health concerns that might affect a vaginal delivery?
 A C-section might be recommended if you have placental problems, your baby is in an abnormal position, or you're carrying triplets or higher order multiples.